tuanpmt/esp_mqtt/README.md

 MQTT broker related command:

+- show [mqtt]: prints the current config or status information of the MQTT broker
 - set broker_user _unsername_: sets the username for authentication of MQTT clients ("none" if no auth, default)
 - set broker_password _password_: sets the password for authentication of MQTT clients ("none" if empty, default)
 - set broker_access _mode_: controls the networks that allow MQTT broker access (0: no access, 1: only internal, 2: only external, 3: both (default))